xkmaxidian/GEASO/README.md

 **2025-08-28: We upload tutorials for using GEASO to reconstruct 3D human lymph node slices sequenced by OpenST.**

 **2025-09-02: We complete the runtime and memory usage comparison.**

+**2025-12-20: We upload tutorials using GEASO to stich DLPFC slices**